awslabs/barometer/README.md

 - [Docker](https://www.docker.com/): Install docker service and docker cli.
 This tool uses docker to build image and run containers.
+- Minimum disk space of 20 GB for building docker image

 ## 🚀 Installing

-Clone this repository and run `docker build -t aws-barometer .` in `aws-barometer` directory (root of the git project)
+Clone this repository and run `docker build -t barometer .` in `barometer` directory (root of the git project)

 ## 🎮 Deployment